-Southern California was once a land of many coffee shops: urban eateries where you could count on three square meals a day, served swiftly, at reasonable prices.
-Many of the reliable old coffee shops are gone, but the Chicken Pie Shop endures – a charming relic of the sort of square meals that are found only in restaurants.
+Southern California once was a land of many coffee shops: urban eateries where you could count on three square meals a day, served swiftly, at reasonable prices.
+Many of the reliable old coffee shops are gone, but the Chicken Pie Shop endures – a relic of the sort of square meals that are found only in restaurants.

 We especially appreciate the skills of the waitresses in their maroon tunics.
 They "Hi, hon" you and bring the grub at hypersonic speed.
 We well remember our first visit, many years ago, when our waitress volunteered the information that she was having a calendar of boudoir photos made for her boyfriend, but had to stop after the "April" photography session when she came down with shingles.
 At that, she served dessert: red Jell-O, filled with chunks of canned fruit cocktail.
 This may not be everybody’s idea of a great finish to a great meal, but we fell in love for life.